 What Are the Signs and Symptoms that a Professional Is Using Drugs?

 Many professionals fall into the category of functional drug addicts or alcoholics.
 These individuals are able to function at work and home but still abuse substances in copious amounts.
 Eventually, though, the façade will often start to crack, leading the individual to sudden outbursts, problems at work and home, and severe physical and mental issues.
 It can be hard to recognize when someone we love is abusing drugs and that their use has become dangerous, but especially in the case of functional addiction, we often say to ourselves

 - She just needs to blow off steam.

 - They aren’t experiencing problems so their drug use isn’t one.

-According to the University of Pennsylvania Health System, these are all types of enabling, which encourages a person to continue their use of dangerous substances.
+These are all types of enabling, which encourages a person to continue their use of dangerous substances.
 Noticing that you are engaging in this behavior is a strong sign that your loved one needs help and that their drug abuse has become harmful to them and you.

 In many cases, though, a person in this position will attempt to hide their substance abuse, often because they don’t want to experience problems with their job.
 If they exhibit secretive behavior, hide medications or drugs in places they think you won’t look, or become hostile when you bring up this issue, it is very likely that they are using.